Find Affordable College Courses

 The average amount in student loans that journalism majors at ASU - Tempe take out while working on their Bachelor's Degree is $20,465.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $574.

-Georgia State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Georgia State is a very large public school located in the city of Atlanta.
+Georgia State University came in at #8 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools ranking.
+Georgia State is a fairly large public school located in the city of Atlanta.

 About 75% of the students majoring in journalism at the school are women while 25% are male.